russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is Maybe You Should Talk to Someone: A Therapist, Her Therapist, and Our Lives Revealed and when was it published?

-Maybe You Should Talk to Someone spans 432 pages and was published on April 2, 2019.
-This length allows for a thorough exploration of its themes and characters.
+Maybe You Should Talk to Someone spans approximately 368 pages and was published on April 2, 2019.
+This substantial length provides ample space for Gottlieb to delve into the complexities of therapy and human connection.